 David Bowie died on January 10th, 2016.
-In the wake of his death, artists across disciplines paid tribute to the legacy his unique spirit, and the legacy it had left on us.
+In the wake of his passing, many artists rose to pay tribute to his unique spirit, and the legacy it had left on us.
 The following proposal for a cenotaph, is a tribute to that individual spirit, and a thank you for the inspiration it gifted to us all.

-Therefore, mirroring Bowie's satellite approach, the cenotaph sites itself on the most alien, and most inspiring of our planet's satellites: the moon.
-Through a physical language derived from the materiality of the moon and the spatial organization of Bowie’s numerous households, and his interest in the mystical and British, the structure became geological, subterranean, and site-specific.
+Honoring this satellite approach, the cenotaph sites itself on our Earth’s most alien and most powerful of satellites, the moon.
+Through a physical language derived from the materiality of the moon and the spatial organization of Bowie’s numerous households, and his interest in the mystical, this subterranean and site-specific memorial emerged.

 And, hopefully in this proposal raise questions of how afterlife and art may negotiate creative impulse between our world and the unknown?
 And how we, as artists, may inhabit the liminal space between the human and infinite.